langroid/langroid/docs/quick-start/three-agent-chat-num-router.md

         [`examples/quick-start/three-agent-chat-num-router.py`](https://github.com/langroid/langroid-examples/tree/main/examples/quick-start/three-agent-chat-num-router.py).

 Let's change the number game from the [previous section](three-agent-chat-num.md) slightly.
+In that example, when the `even_agent`'s LLM receives an odd number, it responds with `DO-NOT-KNOW`, and similarly for the `odd_agent` when it receives an even number.
+The `step()` method of the `repeater_task` considers `DO-NOT-KNOW` to be an _invalid_ response and continues to look for a valid response from any remaining sub-tasks.

+But what if there is a scenario where the `even_agent` and `odd_agent` might return a legit but "wrong" answer?
-In that example, when the `even_agent` receives an odd number, it responds with `DO-NOT-KNOW`, and similarly for the `odd_agent` when it receives an even number.
-In this section we add a twist -- when the `even_agent` receives an odd number, it responds with -10, and similarly for the `odd_agent` when it receives an even number.
+In this section we add this twist -- when the `even_agent` receives an odd number, it responds with -10, and similarly for the `odd_agent` when it receives an even number.
 We set the goal for the `repeater_agent` (which we now rename to `router_agent`) to never get a negative number.

-This implies that the `router_agent` must specify the intended recipient of the number it is sending, by starting its message with "TO[EvenHandler]" or "TO[OddHandler]".
-The specification of the `even_agent`, `odd_agent` and corresponding tasks is the same as before, but we need to instruct the `router_agent` to specify the intended recipient:
+The goal we have set for the `router_agent` implies that it must specify the intended recipient of the number it is sending, by starting its message with "TO[EvenHandler]" or "TO[OddHandler]".
+So when setting up the `router_task` we include instructions to this effect:

 ```py
 router_agent = ChatAgent(config)